-In this case, for every $100 you bet on the under, you would receive $110 in payout for a successful bet.
+The favorite is always listed with the minus sign (-) and the underdog with the plus sign (+).
+This is because the payout for the favorite will always be less than the amount wagered, due to the increased likelihood of this happening.
+In the above example, for every $100 you bet on the under, you would receive $110 for a successful bet.
 If betting the favored over, it would require a wager of $110 in order to win $100.

-For example, if the online site sets the over-under at 48.5 and you thought the game l was going to be much more lower scoring because of concerns over increased wind projections for gameday, certain sportsbooks would allow you to select an alternate lower game total and bet the under, which would payout a lot more than the under on the original 48.5 line.
+For example, if you thought a game was going to be much lower scoring than the 48.5 O/U line because of increased wind projections for gameday, certain sportsbooks would allow you to select a lower game total and bet the under.
+This would pay out far more than the under on the original 48.5 line.

-These are great bets for the casual fan looking for some football action in the months where there is no football.
-These win over-under lines generally get released around the time of the April NFL Draft, and give even the least gambling-savvy fan an extra reason to root for their favorite team over the course of the season – or root against their bitter rivals.
+Over under season win bets are great for the casual fan looking for some NFL action during months where there is no football.
+These lines generally get released around the time of the April NFL Draft, and give even the least gambling-savvy fan an extra reason to root for their favorite team throughout the season.

-A typical NFL wins over-under wager would look something like this:
+A typical NFL over under season win wager would look something like this: